 "Attention Deficit Hyperactivity Disorder or ADHD is regarded as the most common neurobehavioural disorder affecting children.
 Its prevalence is estimated to be between 3-10% of school age children with a two-three times greater preponderance in boys compared to girls.
 The diagnosis of ADHD is based upon clinical grounds as defined by DSM-IV criteria.
 Core symptoms include hyperactivity, impulsivity, distractibility, and inattentiveness." (e1.)

-that head-injured adolescents "exhibited deficits on a wide range of
+CHI.
+They found that head-injured adolescents "exhibited deficits on a

 "Most tests did not perform much above base rate levels of positive predictive power for the subtype of ADD+H and rarely exceeded that which might be achieved by tossing a coin."
 (Barkley and Grodzinsky, 1994, p137.)

 Bishop (1993) has speculated on a possible relationship between executive functions and "theory of mind", thus making frontal lobe psychology directly relevant to clinicians dealing with autistic children .....